-The Bonds and the Notes will be issued in fully registered book-entry only form and, when issued, will be registered in the name of and held by Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC, an automated depository for securities and clearing house for securities transactions, will act as securities depository for the Bonds and the Notes.
-Individual purchases of the Bonds will be made in book entry form, in the denomination of \$5,000 or more.
+The Notes will be issued in fully registered book-entry only form and, when issued, will be registered in the name of and held by Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+DTC, an automated depository for securities and clearing house for securities transactions, will act as securities depository for the Notes.
 Individual purchases of the Notes will be made in book-entry form in the principal amount of \$5,000 or greater.